 For millennia, people ate the food that was available to them.
 This was not always the food that they wanted – or food that had the required level of nutrients.
 But, if they wanted to survive, eating was not a matter of choice.

 The Norwegian climate is harsh; with long, cold winters – and short, intense summers.
-During winter, the ground is often frozen and covered by a thick layer of snow.
+During the winter, the ground is often frozen and covered by a thick layer of snow.

 Securing the daily need for food under such conditions was arduous work – even when there was lots of available prey.